Azure/GPT-RAG/docs/AZDO-SETUP.md

 # Steps:

 > [!NOTE]
-> All commands below are run in a bash shell.
+> All commands below are to be run in a bash shell.

 ## 1. Create `azd` environments & Service Principals